 - People of African descent, including African-Americans (among whom 1 in 12 carries a sickle cell gene)

-Because sickle cell anemia symptoms usually begin at four months of age, early diagnosis is critical.
+Because sickle cell anemia symptoms can begin by four months of age, early diagnosis is critical.
 All newborns in the United States are now tested for the disease.
 Sickle cell anemia can be identified before birth by testing a sample of amniotic fluid or tissue from the placenta.
 People who carry the sickle cell gene can seek genetic counseling before pregnancy to discuss options.

-Signs and symptoms can be mild or severe enough to require frequent hospitalizations.
+Signs and symptoms of sickle cell anemia can be mild or severe enough to require frequent hospitalizations.
 They may include:

 - Dark urine